 Both my son and I have found friendship, understanding and non-judgemental support.
-We have a like minded group of families that, although all the children have different needs and strengths, understand the challenges that rare conditions can have on a family.
-Socialising and having others at the end of a phone allows confidence and self-esteem to be built, or a chat just when it is needed.
+We have a like-minded group of families that, although all the children have different needs and strengths, understand the challenges that rare conditions can place on a family.
+Socialising and having others at the end of a phone allows confidence and self-esteem to be built, or we can just have a chat when it is needed.
 Eric has been able to try new activities and experience new challenges.
 Unique Feet has also allowed me to be educated and increase my knowledge about rare diseases and the complexity of how others have to deal with them.

 Now I am helping with organising, coordinating and facilitating family activities for Unique Feet both in the school holidays and during term time.
 These are usually fortnightly, although during rehearsals for performances it can be daily/weekly.
 There are also occasions when a family might need different support, for EHCP/education matters or general family support and I’m always happy to help out then too.

-The big takeaway from this group however is the benefit to the whole family.
-We found the support from other parents an enormous help, especially during Eleanor’s transition where we faced a big battle.
-Having other parents who, had been through a similar process, guide us was invaluable.
+The big takeaway from this group, however, is the benefit to the whole family.
+We found the support from other parents an enormous help, especially during Eleanor’s transition to secondary school where we faced a big battle.
+Having other parents who had been through a similar process, guide us was invaluable.

 It is wonderful to watch our young people forming friendships and supporting each other and being able to benefit from friends who see them for who they are and who don’t see the disabilities in one another.